edgedb/edgedb-python/docs/api/asyncio_con.rst

     Returns a new :py:class:`AsyncIOConnection` object.

-    :param dsn:
+    :param str dsn:
+        If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <edgedb-instances>`.

-        Connection arguments specified using as a single string in the connection URI format:
+        Otherwise it specifies a single string in the following format:
         ``edgedb://user:password@host:port/database?option=value``.
         The following options are recognized: host, port, user, database, password.